Site Logo

 “They say it’s not project-based, but I mean, those two are intertwined.
 There is no real question in anybody’s mind about that.
 So where’s the trust there?” said Janow.
 “We sat through multiple meetings with the city, just asking all these questions: ‘What about traffic?
 What about parking?’
 Even if the city said, ‘Don’t worry about those things, we have a study to do it’, they didn’t produce any studies.
 They just said, ‘Don’t worry about it.’
 I hear the pro-625 people saying environmental concerns are always what throws these projects off, but we are a community, and why not just answer the questions?”

 Telegin and Janow scrutinized communications between city department heads like planning director Patty Charnas, senior planner Jennifer Sutton, former city manager Blair King and others to compile evidence for the appeal.
-They found discrepancies in the order in which EIS documents were created and submitted, as well as correspondence between city staff and leadership at the Low Income Housing Institute, the nonprofit affordable housing developer that the city has partnered with for the 625 project.
+They found alleged discrepancies in the order in which documents were created and submitted, as well as correspondence between executive city staff and leadership at the Low Income Housing Institute, the nonprofit affordable housing developer that the city has partnered with for the 625 project.

-Other procedural issues arose with more digging, explained BI resident Nora Masters, a retired auditor.
+Janow’s team asserted that other procedural issues arose with more digging, explained BI resident Nora Masters, a retired auditor.

 “From an audit perspective, what was sent to the Department of Ecology had no checklist — zero.
 But the other thing is, there is a requirement that they have a public hearing, or that the public can comment, for 14 days.
 Only the DNS was available for the public comment period,” said Masters.

-City staff maintained that the ordinance earned a DNS because the law itself would not create an environmental impact, as it was not related to a specific project.
+City staff maintained that the ordinance earned a DNS because the law itself would not create an adverse environmental impact, as it was not related to a specific project.
 Measuring the theoretical impacts of a law is a qualitative process, explained planning director Charnas during examination by Telegin, which means the cut-and-dried environmental checklist required by SEPA reviews is not the most useful tool in this context.

 “We don’t contemplate projects, per se; we contemplate what the impacts of the development standard would be.
 I know it sounds like it’s the same thing, but in the absence of having a specific project to quantitatively analyze relative to the changes in the environment, these are more so the impacts of allowing projects to build to that standard,” said Charnas during the hearing.